themeteorchef/writing-an-api/writing-an-api.md

 A `response` is the term used to refer to our application responding to the request of another application.
 Depending on the type of request made by the other application our response will contain a status code—a three digit number that lets the other application know whether their request succeeded—and/or the data they requested, or a message confirming their action.

 #### HTTP Verbs
-HTTP verbs are the different types of requests that a user can make on our API.
+HTTP verbs—or methods—are the different types of requests that a user can make on our API.
 The four types/verbs we'll focus on in this recipe are `GET`, `POST`, `PUT`, and `DELETE`.
 Each verb corresponds to a different type of action that our API can use to delegate the user's request to the right data or functionality that our API exposes.

 #### HTTP Status Code
-An `HTTP Status Code` is a three-digit number that an application use to describe the result of a certain request.
+An `HTTP Status Code` is a three-digit number that an application can use to describe the result of a certain request.
 For example, if an action was successful an application might respond with `200` or `OK`.
 If a user made a request for some data that could not be found, an application would respond with `404` or `Not Found`.
 There are [several HTTP Status Codes](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) that applications can use to communicate the results of actions with one another.

 #### API Key
 An `API Key` is a unique identifier used by an API to _authenticate_ requests from users.
 It's generally presented in the form of a long, hexadecimal string (usually 32 characters or more).
 API Keys are randomly generated and can be issued (generated) or revoked (made invalid).